Hoshino Resorts Nekoma Mountain ['25-26]

 The Rider's

-is a hamburger shop located halfway up the slopes in the southern area of The Rider's.
-Their signature "The Rider's Burger" uses a patty that has a meaty texture and is packed with flavor, and goes perfectly with the sweet and salty BBQ sauce.
-It's a must-try with fries and a drink.
+is a hamburger shop located halfway up the slopes in the southern area of the ski resort.
+Their signature "The Rider's Burger" features a meaty patty packed with flavor and a satisfying texture, perfectly complemented by a sweet and savory BBQ sauce.
+Enjoy it with fries and a drink!

 Recommended hot springs